Skip to main content

 Unite 100 000 Women in Tech to Drive Change with Purpose and Impact.

 Do you want to see this session?
-Help increase the sharing count and its visibility.
-Sessions with the most votes will be made available to the general public.
+Help increase the sharing count and the session visibility.
+Sessions with +10 votes will be available to career ticket holders.

 Please note that it might take some time until your share & vote is reflected.